Aidantb8/Homelab/README.md

 ## Future Plans

 - **Security Enhancements**: Integrating Pi-hole with Traefik for ad-blocking and reverse proxy management.
+As well as integrating HeadScale

 ## Challenges and Solutions